ank232/DevelopmentOrg/progress.md

 Payment will be made only against lineItems that are already present or user created them!
                                  >>>>Update <<<<<<
 Need to change the insertLineItems Controller

+Certainly!
+Below is a simple markdown checklist for your invoice management project.
+You can customize and expand this checklist based on your project's specific requirements and tasks.

+# Invoice Management Project Checklist

+## Setup and Configuration

+- [ ] Create Salesforce Custom Objects:
+  - [ ] Invoice
+  - [ ] Payment
+  - [ ] Line Item

+- [ ] Define Custom Fields on Objects:
+  - [ ] Invoice: Status, Total Amount, Due Date, Customer, etc.
+  - [ ] Payment: Amount, Date, Invoice Reference, etc.
+  - [ ] Line Item: Product, Quantity, Unit Price, Tax, etc.

+- [ ] Set Up Record Relationships:
+  - [ ] Create Lookup or Master-Detail relationships between objects.

+- [ ] Create Lightning Web Components:
+  - [ ] Create LWC for Invoice Creation and Editing.
+  - [ ] Create LWC for Payment Recording.
+  - [ ] Create LWC for Line Item Management.

+- [ ] Implement Apex Classes:
+  - [ ] Create Apex Controller for LWCs.
+  - [ ] Implement Apex methods for CRUD operations.

+## User Interface

+- [ ] Design Lightning App Pages:
+  - [ ] Create App Pages for Invoice List and Detail View.
+  - [ ] Create App Page for Payment Recording.
+  - [ ] Customize page layouts for each object.

+- [ ] Configure Lightning Path:
+  - [ ] Set up Lightning Path for Invoice Status tracking.

+- [ ] Customize Page Components:
+  - [ ] Add Lightning Components to display invoices, payments, and line items.
+  - [ ] Implement modal dialogs for payment recording and line item editing.

+## Functionality

+- [ ] Invoice Management:
+  - [ ] Implement creation and editing of invoices.
+  - [ ] Track invoice status changes using Lightning Path.
+  - [ ] Display related line items and payments.

+- [ ] Line Item Management:
+  - [ ] Allow adding, editing, and deleting line items.
+  - [ ] Calculate line item totals and taxes dynamically.

+- [ ] Payment Recording:
+  - [ ] Create payment records associated with invoices.
+  - [ ] Calculate total payments and outstanding amounts.

+## Testing

+- [ ] Test Scenarios:
+  - [ ] Create and edit invoices.
+  - [ ] Add, edit, and delete line items.
+  - [ ] Record payments and calculate outstanding amounts.

+- [ ] Test Lightning Components:
+  - [ ] Verify component behavior, data retrieval, and rendering.

+- [ ] Test Apex Methods:
+  - [ ] Ensure CRUD operations work correctly.

+## Deployment

+- [ ] Deploy to Development Environment:
+  - [ ] Test the application in a development environment.

+- [ ] Deploy to Production Environment:
+  - [ ] Migrate the application to the production environment.

+- [ ] User Training:
+  - [ ] Provide training to end users on using the invoice management system.

+## Documentation

+- [ ] User Guide:
+  - [ ] Prepare a user guide explaining how to use the application.

+- [ ] Technical Documentation:
+  - [ ] Document the data model, component structure, and customization details.

+## Additional Enhancements (Optional)

+- [ ] Email Notifications:
+  - [ ] Implement email notifications for invoice status changes or payment updates.

+- [ ] Reporting and Analytics:
+  - [ ] Create reports and dashboards to analyze invoice and payment data.

+- [ ] Integration:
+  - [ ] Integrate with other systems for data synchronization.

+- [ ] Mobile Access:
+  - [ ] Enhance the application for mobile access using Salesforce mobile app or custom mobile solution.

+## Conclusion

+This checklist provides a starting point for managing your invoice management project.
+Customize and expand it as needed to fit your project's scope and requirements.
+Remember to continuously test, iterate, and involve stakeholders throughout the development process.